 Eat Candy Zone

 Looks like a mouth eating a piece of candy.
-This zone is only necessary when you are desperate.
-If you are having a hard time finding the phone home zone, eating candy pieces to give you more energy is much better than letting Elliott revive you.
+E.T. gets 341 energy units from eating one piece of candy.
+This zone is only necessary if when are desperate.
+If you are having a hard time finding the Phone Home Zone, eating candy pieces to give you more energy is much better than letting Elliott revive you.
 It's best to keep Elliot as a safety net for those times when everything seems to go wrong at once.
 Yes, that even happens to me once in a while.
 That's why this game is so much fun.
 You never know what is going to happen from one round to the next.